Microplastic Exposure Intake Calculator

 Context for Microplastic Exposure

 Microplastics—tiny fragments of synthetic polymers less than five millimeters in size—have become ubiquitous in modern environments.
 They originate from the fragmentation of larger plastic debris, abrasion of synthetic textiles, and even the wear of car tires.
 Because these particles are small and durable, they travel through air, water, and soil, eventually entering the food chain.
-While scholarly databases contain numerous studies measuring concentrations in specific contexts, members of the public and many professionals lack a simple way to translate those measurements into a daily intake estimate.
-This calculator seeks to bridge that gap by combining water and food pathways and normalizing exposure relative to body weight.
+While scientific studies measure concentrations in specific contexts, the public needs a simple way to translate those measurements into a daily intake estimate.
+This calculator combines water and food pathways and normalizes exposure relative to body weight, offering a digestible risk indicator.

-Users input five quantities: concentrations of microplastics in drinking water and in food, daily volumes and masses consumed, and their body weight.
+Users input five quantities: concentrations of microplastics in drinking water and food, daily volumes and masses consumed, and body weight.
 The calculator multiplies the respective concentrations and consumption rates to yield particle counts, sums the contributions, and divides by body weight to obtain a dose metric.
 The resulting value feeds a logistic function that provides a qualitative risk probability.
-While the scientific community has not yet established definitive thresholds for health effects, expressing potential intake as a probability helps users compare scenarios and prioritize mitigation strategies.
+While scientists have not yet established definitive thresholds for health effects, expressing potential intake as a probability helps users compare scenarios and prioritize mitigation strategies.

 This dose feeds a logistic risk function:

-Here E_0 is a notional threshold of 10,000 particles per kilogram per day, based loosely on emerging toxicological studies.
-The logistic shape acknowledges that risk likely accelerates once exposure surpasses baseline levels, yet it never reaches absolute certainty given the uncertainty in toxicity mechanisms.
-Users should interpret the probability as an indicator of relative concern rather than a clinical diagnosis.
+Here E_0 is a notional threshold of 10,000 particles per kilogram per day, based on emerging toxicological studies.
+The logistic shape acknowledges that risk accelerates once exposure surpasses baseline levels, yet it never reaches absolute certainty given the uncertainty in toxicity mechanisms.
+Interpret the probability as an indicator of relative concern rather than a clinical diagnosis.

 Beyond personal curiosity, the tool has applications for community science initiatives.
 Volunteers sampling local waterways can pair their data with typical consumption patterns to estimate community exposure.
 Educators can use it to demonstrate how environmental measurements translate into potential human impacts.
 Researchers might adapt the formula by adjusting the threshold parameter or adding inhalation pathways as data becomes available.